itsDZhang/Stock-Market-Analysis/README.md

 # Stock Market Analysis

-Using pandas to get stock information, visualize different aspects of it, and analyze the risk of a stock from previous performance history.
+Using pandas, numpy, seaborn, and matplotlib to get stock information, visualize different aspects of it, and analyze the risk of a stock from previous performance history.

 Info that would be visualized